awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-roles.rst

 If your application creates an AWS client using the ``create`` method, the client searches for credentials using the :emphasis:`default credentials provider chain`, in the following order:

-1. In the Java system properties: :code:`aws.accessKeyId` and :code:`aws.secretKey`.
+1. In the Java system properties: :code:`aws.accessKeyId` and :code:`aws.secretAccessKey`.

 2. In system environment variables: :code:`AWS_ACCESS_KEY_ID` and :code:`AWS_SECRET_ACCESS_KEY`.